aeo/style-guide/CSS.md

 ---------
 **Do not use IDs for styling.**

 IDs should never be used for styling purposes, use them as javascript hooks or for anchor tags.
-Class names can be identical to IDs if desired (eg id="warning_flag" class="warning_flag")
+Class names can be identical to IDs if desired (eg. `<div id="warning_flag" class="warning_flag">`).

 Reasons for this are to bring elements on the same plane in terms of CSS specificity, potential improved DOM selector performance (if less IDs exist) and appease CSS linter.